-EWRT 1B is a course focused on the advanced development of reading, writing, and critical thinking.
+EWRT 1A is a course focused on the development of reading, writing, and critical thinking.
 Through the process of interpretive, analytical, creative, and reflective writing we will critically explore themes of transformative love, belonging, power, consciousness, and storytelling within a historical and contemporary scope.
 As writers, you will practice a multi-step process including planning and revision with attention to varying purposes, audiences, and rhetorical strategies.
 While reading and examining multiple genres of literature (poetry, novel, short fiction, non-fiction, and theory) you will develop analytical and integrative skills through multiple forms of academic and expressive writing.
 This is a challenging course (and you can expect to work hard), but we'll also have a lot of fun in the process.
-Your final project for the class is a theoretical research essay which will be a synthesis of your reading, writing, and research skills.